The Maternal Mental Health Alliance is:

-The Maternal Mental Health Alliance believe in:
+The Maternal Mental Health Alliance believes in:

 At the heart of maternal mental health are relationships – between mum and baby, family members, health professionals and across society.

 Relationships are also key within the Alliance.
-Nurturing connections between member organisations, staff, trustees and experts by experience is fundamental to the effective collective work for the benefit of women and families.
+Nurturing connections between member organisations, staff, trustees and experts by experience is fundamental to effective collective work for the benefit of women and families.

 Although all women are at risk of developing a perinatal mental health problem, we recognise that some will face multiple disadvantages and stigma in speaking out or seeking help.

 We want to ensure all women, regardless of circumstances, background or life experience, can access perinatal mental health care.
 We also join the wider mental health community in calling for parity between physical and mental health.